pablopalafox/npms/README.md

 - interpolate between two shape codes, or between two pose codes ([Latent-space Interpolation](#latent-space-interpolation))

-- transfer poses from one identity to another ([]())
+- transfer poses from one identity to another ([Shape and Pose Transfer](#shape-and-pose-transfer))

 ## Fitting an NPM to a Monocular Depth Sequence

 #### Code Initialization
 When fitting an NPM to monocular depth sequence, it is recommended that we have a relatively good initialization of our shape and pose codes to avoid falling into local minima.
 To this end, we are gonna learn a shape and a pose encoder that map an input depth map to a shape and pose code, respectively.

+We basically use the shape and pose codes that we've learned during training time as targets for training the shape and pose encoders.
+You can use [prepare_labels_shape_encoder.py](npms/data_scripts/prepare_labels_shape_encoder.py) and [prepare_labels_pose_encoder.py](npms/data_scripts/prepare_labels_pose_encoder.py) to generate the dataset labels for this encoder training.

 You basically have to train them like so:

 ```
 python encode_shape_codes.py
 python encode_pose_codes.py
 ```

-We basically use the shape and pose codes that we've learned during training time as targets for training the shape and pose encoders.
-You can use [prepare_labels_shape_encoder.py](npms/data_scripts/prepare_labels_shape_encoder.py) and [prepare_labels_pose_encoder.py](npms/data_scripts/prepare_labels_pose_encoder.py) to generate the dataset labels for this encoder training.
+And regarding the data you need for training the encoder...

+**Data preparation**: Take a look at the scripts [voxelize_multiview.py](npms/data_processing/voxelize_multiview.py) to prepare the single-view voxel grids that we require to train our encoders.

 #### Test-time Optimization
 Now you can fit NPMs to an input monocular depth sequence: